pranigopu/artificialIntelligence-in-games/assignment1/README.md

 The answer is not immediately obvious in theory, which raises the need for experimentation.
 However, we aim to experiment in a way that helps us answer the following questions:

-- What base approach (inferential statistics or evolutionary methods) is better suited to dealing with stochastic, partial information and discrete domains and why?
+- _What base approach (inferential statistics or evolutionary methods) is better suited to dealing with stochastic, partial information and discrete domains & why_?
-- What enhancements to each base approach would elevate the performance of each approach?
+- _What enhancements to each base approach would elevate the performance of each approach_?
-  - Why do these enhancements have their effect?
+- _Why do these enhancements have their effect_?
-- Which base approach has more potential (in theory) of dealing with stochastic, partial information and discrete domains, with the help of enhancements?
+- _Which base approach has more potential (in theory) of dealing with stochastic, partial information and discrete domains, with the help of enhancements_?